Paul Burns, Chief Technology Officer

 Over the last 15 years I have worked in senior positions and help to align technology strategy for our clients.
 More recently working as CTO I manage the best team of over 20 solution experts in presales across all fields from BI, ERP, CRM, Productivity right through to Cloud Infrastructure and Telecoms.

 I enjoy time spent working with our customers on their roadmaps and strategy, whilst managing our technical sales competency development, product solutions and supplier relationships.
 I currently sit on a number of Partner Advisory Councils, having also held a seat for 3 years on Microsoft’s Global Advisory Council.
 This gives great insight into supplier product roadmaps and also gives us the ability to influence decisions that ultimately bring benefit to our clients.

 It all started back in the early 80s with my Dad bringing home an RM 380Z computer, which was apparently portable, and me sitting in front of a 10” green screen for hours learning programming (as it was known back then).
 I followed on from this programming with my first home computer, the famous ZX81.

 From this point a career in technology, which was now a major emerging sector, seemed obvious and having studied in the North East graduating and in 1993, I started my first job with an accountancy software provider.
 In the early days I worked as a COBOL developer, but loved nothing more than tinkering with the hardware and OS technology in the days of Unix and Multiplexors.
 But most importantly, I loved being out of the office working with customers in the wide ranging industries we supported.
-I continued programming and added Foxpro skills but also started deploying the software on Novel Netware 3 platforms.

 I moved organisations in 1998 to take up a more focused role looking after a newly formed Network Installation team working in the SMB sector and helping to drive a very successful IT company.
 I was made Technical Director and held this post when we were acquired by TSG in 2003.